How to Keep Your Brain Healthy, According to a Neurosurgeon

 The Evolutionary Perspective

-"Think about how humans evolved from nomadic tribes wandering and what they were eating and how they were sleeping and what their communities or social structures looked like.
-Anything anti that is probably wrong because nature is perfect."
+“Think about how humans evolved from nomadic tribes wandering, what they were eating, how they were sleeping, what their social structures looked like.
+Anything anti that is probably wrong because nature is perfect.”

 The Mental Health Component

-"Mental health is hard," Dr. D'Amico acknowledges.
-But his approach is holistic: "Exercise, sleep, eating healthy and using your brain are the things that you can do every single day to make yourself better."
+“Exercise, sleep, eating healthy, and using your brain are things you can do every day to make yourself better.”

-He's particularly focused on young men: "Young men in particular right now are in a really tough time...
-Shut up and listen to the other opinions and look at the other viewpoint."
+“Young men right now are in a really tough time.
+Shut up and listen to other opinions.
+Look at the other viewpoint.”

 The Stress Management Secret

-Remember, this is advice from someone who performs brain surgery under extreme pressure.
-His approach to stress management is surprisingly simple:
+Remember, this is coming from someone who performs brain surgery under pressure.

 “There’s no race, there’s no rush, there’s no timeline.
 The only thing you’re racing towards is death.”